Treats skin disorders.

 - Temporary stinging, burning, itching or irritation

-What to expect when you start Keralac (Urea)Skip what to expect section.
+What to expect when you take Keralac (Urea)Skip what to expect section.
 Skip to Risks & Warnings section.

 Tips from our pharmacists